stennety/mywebsite/_drafts/when-is-a-tester-not-a-tester.md

 * Managed backlogs and prioritized work
 * Taken part in and run stand-ups and retrospectives

+I've also done many other communication and glue work type of tasks.
+In one role, when working for a small consultancy, I worked very closely with clients.
+Reproducing bugs and even helping to determine if things where not bugs, but in fact missing requirements that may need extra payments.

+In some of my roles, I've also done some very technical tasks, that you may or may not consider part of Software Testing:

+* Developed testing tools
+* Developed automated checking frameworks
+* Fixed bugs in configuration and code
+* Built infrastructure, software and hardware for test labs
+*

 ## Testing by non-Testers

 ## Testing Advocacy